This is Part 5 of my series of articles on anxiety.

 As you have probably guessed by now, the only way to break this vicious cycle is to gradually drop the safety and avoidance behaviours.

-The first step would be to make two lists - one for avoidance behaviours, and another one for safety behaviours that you use.
+The first step would be to make two lists - one for avoidance behaviours, and another for safety behaviours that you use.
 Take your time doing it, as sometimes we are unaware of those sneaky patterns and it takes time to catch them.

 The next step is to gradually drop avoidance and safety behaviours in the order of difficulty.
 There is no rule as to which list to address first.
-When I treat a patient, I often suggest we start working on the avoidance list, while temporarily leaving the safety behaviours as crutches to be removed later.
+When I treat a patient, I often suggest we start working on the avoidance list first, while temporarily leaving the safety behaviours as crutches to be removed later.
 However, if you feel like simultaneously dropping the behaviours from both lists - go for it!

 On the other hand, some things on your list may need to be broken into smaller steps.